metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_sidecar_v1_manifest.md

 Optional:

 - `bind` (String) The IP(IPv4 or IPv6) to which the listener should be bound.
-- `capture_mode` (String) The captureMode option dictates how traffic to the listener is expected to be captured (or not).Valid Options: DEFAULT, IPTABLES, NONE
+- `capture_mode` (String) The captureMode option dictates how traffic to the listener is expected to be captured (or not).
+Valid Options: DEFAULT, IPTABLES, NONE
 - `connection_pool` (Attributes) Settings controlling the volume of connections Envoy will accept from the network. (see [below for nested schema](#nestedatt--spec--ingress--connection_pool))
 - `default_endpoint` (String) The IP endpoint or Unix domain socket to which traffic should be forwarded to.
 - `tls` (Attributes) Set of TLS related options that will enable TLS termination on the sidecar for requests originating from outside the mesh. (see [below for nested schema](#nestedatt--spec--ingress--tls))